siavashk/pycpd/README.md

 ## Usage

 Each registration method is contained within a single class inside the core subfolder.
-To try out the registration, you can simply call `python tests/fish{Transform}.py`, where Transform is either Rigid, Affine or Deformable.
+To try out the registration, you can simply call `python tests/fish{Transform}{Dimension}.py`, where Transform is either Rigid, Affine or Deformable and Dimension is either 2D or 3D.